ERSUCC/Organic/README.md

 # Organic

-Organic is a programming language for generative audio synthesis, with the goal of providing electronic musicians with a flexible yet easy-to-learn way to create unique music.
+Organic is a programming language for algorithmic audio synthesis, with the goal of providing electronic musicians with a flexible yet easy-to-learn way to create unique music.

 ## Table of Contents